-PLY Books will offer books for spinners who want to dig even deeper into a topic, who want full immersion with an author, and who want to challenge their spinning and how they think about yarn.
+PLY Books offers books for spinners who want to dig even deeper into a topic, who want full immersion with an author, and who want to challenge their spinning and how they think about yarn.

 We believe we can make beautiful and smart spinning books that the community will love, that support PLY Publishing , and that provide a fair wage to our authors.